Landmark : Redemption Statement Request

 Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Landmark or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Landmark, personal details or details of the property to which the redemption statement with Landmark relates

-On a daily basis we get asked where a firm can retrieve a redemption statement from Landmark.
+Every month we get asked where a solicitor can retrieve a redemption statement from Landmark.
 The purpose of this page is to assist in supplying contact information for Landmark in terms of knowing where to apply for a redemption statement.
 We are not Landmark

 Before proceeding, please describe yourself